PuwasalaG/Hierarchical-Book-Chapter/README.md

 - *Tas* to:
  1. Discuss red points on page 9 and 10 with George.
  2. Find references probabilistic forecasts in Macro
  3. Fix 3D schematic.
-Change notation position of s vectors etc.
+Change notation position of s vectors etc. **DONE**

 - *Everyone* to: